 Plus, there is no upfront costs, styling fees, or shipping fees.
 The average cost per box is just $95 or $13.50 a piece.

 Most 8-year-olds can (finally) read pretty well and understand gameplay and are ready to expand beyond those more “preschool-like” simple games and dive into more complicated board games.
+These games are loads of fun and are the perfect way to combine learning and bonding.
+Girls this age love exploring new games!

 I’ve written a couple posts sharing some great educational board games as well as a whole post dedicated to scientific board games should you want to teach them a little something as well (or homeschool like we do).